benbristow/EntityFrameworkCore.Pagination/README.md

 ## License

-This project is licenced under the GPL v3 or later license.
+This project is licenced under the GNU GPL v3 or later license.